maxhr-0x90/TSaMP-Hugo/content/posts/problems/index.md

 is to find equations that describe the bedrock of quantum field theories while being in accordance with the mass gap observed in reality.
 And even though most physicists aren't actively waiting for this one to be solved, as they already have their experimental results.
-It would still be kinda cool -- for the sake of knowledge and completism -- to find the underlying equations.
+It would still be kinda cool --for the sake of knowledge and completism-- to find the underlying equations.

 **TS;WM**: This part is left as an exercise to the reader